Arthrimus/SVS_Firmware_Repository/serial.md

 <p style="margin:20px;"></p>

-_*Input numbers higher than the total number of available input modules will default to the highest avalable input number._
+_*Input numbers higher than the total number of available input modules will default to the highest available input number._

 <br/>